jamieshepherd/tygr/readme.md

 ## Tygr - Issue management system
-####Alpha, Build 123
+####Beta, Build 128

-*This project is in alpha, please expect many issues, bugs, and broken features.*
+*This project is now in beta, version 1.0.0 release is scheduled for 23rd February 2015.*

 This repository hosts the source code for the tygr issue management system, a project and issue management system developed primarily for companies in the elearning industry.
 The project is open source under the MIT license.